daganomri/lior-projects/README.md

 # lior-projects

 Here are all the projects we worked on.
+Remember to run `npm install` in the project folder before trying to start any project.

 There are two scripts in this project to make it easier to run